heshengtao/comfyui_LLM_party/README.md

 </p>

 ## Latest Updates
 1. Introduced a cool nesting feature for everyone.
-You need to `disable` the `mian_brain` property of the LLM node, which allows you to use this LLM node as a tool.
+You need to `disable` the `main_brain` property of the LLM node, which allows you to use this LLM node as a tool.
 Link this node’s `tool` to another normal LLM, and you’ll find that the other LLM can call it like a tool!
 2. New `start_workflow` and `end_workflow` nodes have been added.
 You can use these two nodes to define the start and end points of your workflow.
 Place your workflow in the `workflow` subfolder under this project folder.
 Then, click on `setup_streamlit_app.bat` in the project folder.
 In the Streamlit interface, click on `settings` and replace it with your workflow.
 **Congratulations, you have built an intelligent application!**
 You can use the test drawing app workflow to test the process.
 Please ensure that all models in the workflow are functioning properly before testing.